-Pathways, Inc. provides children, adults, and families with specialized programs and services in developmental disabilities, mental health, family support, traumatic brain injury, and child care.
+Pathways, Inc. provides children, adults, and families with specialized programs and services in intellectual and developmental disabilities, mental health, family support, traumatic brain injury, nursing home alternatives, home care services, care coordination, clinical services, therapeutic foster care, and childcare.
 We hold ourselves accountable for meeting the expressed needs of those we support and for offering them meaningful opportunities to develop their own capabilities.

-Pathways, Inc. established in 1976 is a not-for-profit human service organization serving approximately 2,000 individuals and families in 15 counties across the Finger Lakes, Southern Tier, and Rochester, New York regions by providing an array of services through our core programs.
+Pathways, Inc. established in 1976 is a not-for-profit human service organization serving approximately 2000 individuals and families across the Finger Lakes, Southern Tier, and Rochester, New York regions by providing an array of services through our core programs.

-Through Children’s Care Management, a Care Manager helps youth and caregivers get the care they need to improve the youth’s health.
+Through Children’s Care Management, a Care Manager helps youth and caregivers get the services they need to improve the youth’s health.

 These mental health and substance use services, available with NYS Children’s Medicaid, give children/youth (under age 21) and their families the power to improve their health, well-being, and quality of life.

-Pathways, Inc. is an approved provider of Home and Community-Based Services for adults in Steuben County.
+Pathways, Inc. is an approved provider of Home and Community-Based Services (HCBS) for adults in Steuben County.

 Community Habilitation services are habilitation services that are provided to individuals with developmental and intellectual disabilities individually and with small groups.